José Rizal: Personal life, relationships, and ventures

 From December 1891 to June 1892, Rizal lived with his family in Number 2 of Rednaxela Terrace, Mid-levels, Hong Kong Island.
 Rizal used 5 D'Aguilar Street, Central district, Hong Kong Island, as his ophthalmology clinic from 2 pm to 6 pm.
 In this period of his life, he wrote about nine women who have been identified: Gertrude Beckett of Chalcot Crescent, Primrose Hill, Camden, London; wealthy and high-minded Nelly Boustead of an English-Iberian merchant family; Seiko Usui (affectionately called O-Sei-san), last descendant of a noble Japanese family; his earlier friendship with Segunda Katigbak; Leonor Valenzuela, and an eight-year romantic relationship with Leonor Rivera, a distant cousin (she is thought to have inspired his character of María Clara in Noli Me Tángere).

 Affair

 In one account detailing Rizal's 1887 visit to Vienna, Maximo Viola wrote that Rizal had succumbed to a 'lady of the camellias'.
-Viola, a friend of Rizal's and an early financier of Noli Me Tángere, was alluding to Dumas's 1848 novel, La dame aux camelias, about a man who fell in love with a courtesan.
+Viola, a friend of Rizal's and an early financier of Noli Me Tángere, was alluding to Alexandre Dumas's 1848 novel, The Lady of the Camellias, about a man who fell in love with a courtesan.
 While noting Rizal's affair, Viola provided no details about its duration or nature.
 (Note: Ocampo rescued Rizal's third novel Makamisa from oblivion.)